 9. Finish Cooking It In The Sauce

 Finishing the cooking of pasta in the sauce will stop the pieces of pasta from sticking with each other.
-Since sauces are usually thick so it will be difficult for the surface of pasta to connect with each other.
+Since sauces are usually thick it will be difficult for the surface of pasta to connect.
 As a result, the sticking of pasta will decrease and you will be able to get beautiful and tasty pasta.

 10. Don’t add oil to pasta water

 Oil doesn’t have anything to do with the sticking of pasta.
-Many famous chefs don’t recommend the use of oil for stopping the stickiness of pasta.
+Many famous chefs don’t recommend the use of oil to stop the stickiness of pasta.

 Because of the density of oil, it will remain separate from pasta.
 That means it will not add any value in preventing the stickiness of pasta.